buckeyez/OSU-CS467-Software_Quiz/ProjectPlan/client-questions.md

 5. Does the app need real world authentication (google auth, industry standard user and password handling), or can it be as simple as storing a user and password without concern?

 6. For this requirement:
    For the employer, to see the quiz respondents ranked, and also individual results and stats
-Questions:
-    1. If there are paragraph type responses, how will the correctness of those be ranked, since they won't be graded automatically.
+   Questions: 1.
+If there are paragraph type responses, how will the correctness of those be ranked, since they won't be graded automatically.
 2. About the stats, what should this include - Candidate info, quiz result, time taken, anything else?
 3. Does there need to be a pool of quiz questions?
 Or employers create each question for the quiz manually.
+7. When sending the email to the employer after the candidate has completed the quiz, are we required to provide a direct link to the candidates results?
+Or will a simple confirmation message in the email be enough.